google/paxml/README.md

 batches of data.
 One type of eval data is an exception to this, where "how to compute metrics" is also defined on the input object as well.

-This is only supported with `SeqIOInput` that defines some caonical eval benchmark.
+This is only supported with `SeqIOInput` that defines some canonical eval benchmark.
 Specifically, Pax uses `predict_metric_fns` and `score_metric_fns()` defined on the SeqIO task to compute eval metrics (although Pax does not depend on SeqIO evaluator directly).